2007–08 FC Basel season: Domestic Cup

 On 15 December, third tier Stade Nyonnais travelled to St. Jakob-Park for the quarter-final.
 Basel played with second goalkeeper Louis Crayton in place of Franco Costanzo, who was rested in advance of the Uefa Cup game against Hamburger SV, which was a few days later.
-But it was the Nyonnaise keeper Mathey who stole the show, saving four, five good attempts alone in the first half.
-He kept the game goalless to halftime.
+But it was the Nyonnaise keeper Mathey who saved four, five good attempts alone in the first half.
+He kept the game goalless at halftime.
 Stade Nyonnais fought hard as Basel added more pressure.
 Eren Derdiyok eventually put the hosts one up in the 53rd minute and they kept pressing giving keeper Mathey more chances to show his abilities.
 Derdiyok finished the game off with another goal in the 90th minute.